-To continue to prosper and grow, manufacturers need to embrace innovation to overcome some of the significant challenges they face in the day-to-day operation of their business.
-Here are just some of the challenges manufacturers are battling today:
+To continue to prosper and grow, manufacturers need to embrace innovations in material transport to overcome some of the significant challenges they face in the day-to-day operation of their business.
+Here are just some of the challenges manufacturers are battling today in material:

 Challenge #1: Adapting to a new velocity of change